Your property appraisal guide

 How much does an appraisal cost?

-- Investment property appraisals are more expensive than those for primary residences.
+- Occupancy: Appraisals for investment properties typically cost more than those for primary residences.

 Appraisal Fees |